 This Way is especially suggestive for the landscapes that it crosses.
-In the first half of 2019, 5964 Pilgrims chose this route, walking along the Basque Country, Cantabria and Asturias regions before arriving to Galicia, where all the Caminos end.
+In 2019, 18.479 Pilgrims chose this route, walking along the Basque Country, Cantabria and Asturias regions before arriving to Galicia, where all the Caminos end.

-The English Way was the sixth most popular Camino route in 2019 so far.
-Up to 5686 pilgrims have chosen it in 2019!
+The English Way was the fifth most popular Camino (just for a small difference though) route in 2019 so far.
+Up to 15.335 pilgrims have chosen it in 2019!